 Whatever you choose for your cardio, keep it challenging by increasing duration, distance or intensity so that you continue to burn as many calories as you can.
 Writing down a plan can help keep you motivated and goal-oriented, and it can also help you track your progress.

 Lifting weights is not only critical for increasing strength, but it will help you lose weight as well.
 Since muscle tissue is active, it requires calories to function, and increasing the amount you have will enable you to burn more calories overall.
 Create a weight-lifting routine filled with exercises that incorporate multiple muscles groups at once.

 Try Circuit Training

-A circuit is when you move from one exercise to another with no break in between.
+A circuit is when you move from one exercise to another with little to no break in between, says ACE Fitness.
 Try mixing cardio into your circuit to help with weight loss.
 A sample circuit could be: upper body exercise, jumping jacks, lower body exercise, running in place.
 Try two to three circuits and hit all of your muscle groups, resting for two to three minutes before starting a new circuit.

 Tips and Safety

 While losing weight is possible in your late 40s, you still have to work hard to achieve your goals.
 Always observe proper technique when lifting weights, and consult a professional if you're unsure about how an exercise or machine is used.
 Don't work the same muscles on back-to-back days, and warm up before any activity.

 - Harvard Health Publishing: "How Stress Can Make Us Overeat"

 - ExRx.net: “Fat Loss & Weight Training Myths”

 - Health.gov: “Physical Activity Guidelines for Americans”